National Institutes of Health

 The KI-NIH Doctoral Partnership Programme in Neuroscience provides the possibility for doctoral students, from either the United States or Sweden, to divide their training for a doctoral degree between the two participating institutes.

-The students spend a minimum of 18 months of the project in an NIH laboratory and benefit from a broad scientific experience.
-The rest of the training period is spent at KI, and it is KI that confers the doctoral degree after four years of study.
+The students spend a minimum of 18 months of the project in an NIH laboratory or at KI and benefit from a broad scientific experience.
+The rest of the training period is spent at KI or NIH respectively, and it is KI that confers the doctoral degree after four years of study.

 The aim is to promote ground-breaking research in fundamental areas of neuroscience and psychiatry that could lead to a better understanding of brain function, neurological diseases, neuropsychiatric disorders and new medical diagnostics and treatments.
 The programme additionally addresses the advancement of methodology for human brain imaging.

-The 2021 announcement of funding for financing of doctoral students in Neuroscience within the KI-NIH doctoral programme is closed.
+The 2023 announcement of funding for financing of doctoral students in Neuroscience within the KI-NIH doctoral programme is now open.
+Deadline September 21 2023.
 Read more at Staff Portal.

 Knowledge of Swedish is not required.
 English is the official scientific language.

 For the NIH-intake pathway, read more at NIH intake Process

 Incoming doctoral students to KI